cmugpi/dotfiles/README.md

 ```console
 bash <(curl https://raw.githubusercontent.com/cmugpi/dotfiles/master/install.sh 2> /dev/null) -a
 ```
+(This runs a bash script from a remote server (the GPI github).
+Keep in mind that it is not normally a good idea to run a script from curl from an untrusted source.

 Don't worry, we'll teach you all about what just happened before the semester ends!